 STEP #1: Attend to the Word “My son, attend to MY words.”

-“My son, attend to my words…” In the literal Hebrew “attend” means to be completely devoted to.
-You must get to the point that you cannot get enough of them.
+In the literal Hebrew attend means to be completely devoted to.
+You must get to the point that you cannot get enough of God’s Words.
 When this happens, then it’s no longer a chore or a religious duty to read the Word.
 It becomes a desire, a craving.
 God wants you and I to become completely devoted to His Word.
-This kind of commitment to the Word of God, obviously, will drastically change your way of thinking.
+This kind of commitment to the Word of God will drastically change your way of thinking.

-“Let them not depart from your sight.”
+Step #2: Focus on God’s Word “Let them not depart from your sight.”

 You have to remain focused on what God’s Word says about you and your circumstances.
 Satan will try everything he can think of to get you to lose focus on God’s promises for your life, but don’t.
 Stay focused by staying in His Word.

-“…keep them in the center of your heart.”
+Step #3: Meditate on the Word “Keep them in the center of your heart.”

-Philippians 4:8 tells us what we should be thinking about: “Whatever is worthy of reverence and is honorable and seemly, whatever is just, whatever is pure, whatever is lovely and lovable, whatever is kind and winsome and gracious, if there is any virtue and excellence, if there is anything worthy of praise, think on and weigh and take account of these things [fix your minds on them].”
-(Amplified)
+Philippians 4:8 tells us what we should be thinking about: “Whatever is worthy of reverence and is honorable and seemly, whatever is just, whatever is pure, whatever is lovely and lovable, whatever is kind and winsome and gracious, if there is any virtue and excellence, if there is anything worthy of praise, think on and weigh and take account of these things [fix your minds on them]” (AMPC).

-It’s time to begin treating God’s Word as though it were something very valuable and precious.
-Start today by attending to, focusing on, and meditating His Word!
+It’s time to begin treating God’s Word as very valuable and precious.
+Start today by attending to, focusing on, and meditating on His Word!